Winsalot/AutumnRTS/YASI.md

 - **Massive team games (6-16 players per team)**.
 This is very popular.
 Seems like another must-have to keep game community alive and satisfied.
 However, mid-late game in these matches get so laggy it becomes unbearable for me.
 - **Clear unit role distinctions.** Probbaly necessary given the number of units in ZK.
 But makes the game very noob-friendly.
 Eg. if I see a unit for a first time I just hover over it to see that it's Riot (slow, short range, high dps) and I will know what to expect from it even if I have never seen this unit in a game before.
 However, I am not a fan of how these roles *hard-counter* each other in rock paper scissors manner: `Raid < Riot < Skirmsher < Raid`.
 - **Line move/attack and area orders**.
 In Zk this is achieving by clicking and dragging mouse during move order to give group of units order to form a line instead of ordering them all to move to a single point.
 Area orders work similarly.
 Totally awesome feature that gives more smooth control over one's units.
+- **Units with multiple weapons** .
+In Zero-K this feature is reserved for only the biggest and baddest of units.
+However, it is very satisfying when your unit unleashes a swarm of long range rockets and then whips out machineguns to kill the raiders that were trying to bother it.
+In my case I am adding multiple weapon support from the beginning.
+However, I don't plan to add multiple target support.

 Things I didn't like: